karesansui/karesansui/INSTALL.md

 Feedback & Suggestions
 ======================
-Is there something wrong, unclear or outdated in this documentation?
-Please get in touch so we can make it better.
-If you can contribute, we would greatly appreciate it!
+Did you find something wrong, outdated or unclear in this documentation?
+Please let us know so we can make it better.
+If you can contribute anything, we would greatly appreciate it!